berrylradianh/makerble-golang-coding-assesment/README.md

 - **RESTful API**: Well-documented endpoints with Swagger for easy testing.

 ### Additional Features
-- **Real-Time Notifications**: WebSocket-based alerts for doctors when new patients are registered.
 - **Dashboard**: Analytics for receptionists (e.g., total patients, new patients today) and doctors (e.g., assigned patients).
 - **File Upload**: Doctors can upload medical documents (e.g., lab results) with size and type validation.
 - **Security**: